1995 ACPropulsion eCivic Prototype EV

 Optima Battery

-Company engineer who owned the vehicle for 12
+Company engineer who owned the

 As pictured below, you might note our eCivic has some dents and